SILCC -- VIII: The impact of far-ultraviolet radiation on star formation and the interstellar medium: Introduction

+Several previous works have explored the role of FUV radiation in regulating star formation.
+For example, \citet{Hu2017} conducted simulations of dwarf galaxies and concluded that FUV-driven PE heating plays a crucial role in shaping the ISM, albeit in conjunction with other feedback processes.
+Similarly, \citet{Hopkins2020} and \citet{Smith2021} demonstrated the importance of multichannel feedback, including FUV radiation, in determining the thermal structure of the ISM.
+While these studies have provided valuable insights, our work advances this understanding by employing a self-consistent, variable FUV radiation model that accounts for local variations in real-time and incorporates additional feedback channels like stellar winds, and additional ISM components like CRs.

 In this study, we comprehensively investigate the effects of variable (in space and time) FUV radiation on the SFR and the chemical composition of the multiphase ISM in a stratified galactic patch, utilising magnetohydrodynamic (MHD) simulations conducted within the \textsc{Silcc Project} \citep{Walch2015a, Girichidis2016a, Gatto2017, Peters2017, Girichidis2018a, Rathjen2021, Rathjen2023}.
 Our new simulations incorporate a self-consistent modelling of the ISRF, allowing us to explore the local variations in the FUV intensity and its effects on the surrounding ISM.
 This paper is organised as follows: In Sect. \ref{sec:numerics}, we provide an overview of the \textsc{Silcc Project} simulation framework and our methodology to incorporate FUV radiation (Sect. \ref{sec:fuv}) and resulting theoretical predictions (Sect. \ref{sec:theory}).
 We present our simulation results in Sect. \ref{sec:results}, focusing on the influence of FUV radiation on the SFR (Sect. \ref{sec:sfr}) and the chemical properties of the ISM (Sect. \ref{sec:gasstructure} - \ref{sec:chemistry}).
+We especially focus on the impact of our new self-conistent FUV ISRF treatment on the heating and cooling properties of the ISM in Sect.~\ref{sec:heatcool}.
 In Sect. \ref{sec:discussion}, we discuss the implications of our findings and compare them to the existing literature.
 The caveats of our models are assessed in Sect. \ref{sec:caveats}.
 We conclude the study in Sect. \ref{sec:conclusion}.
-To ensure the flow of reading, we include additional material in the Appendix.
+To ensure the reading flow, we include additional material in the Appendix.
 Appendix \ref{app:tables} presents a tabulated summary of our main findings.
 We study the free parameters of our new ISRF model in Appendix \ref{App:distance} and detail how the ISRF affects our chemical network in Appendix \ref{app:chemistry}.
-We furthermore complement the analysis presented in the main body of the text in Appendices \ref{app:long}, \ref{app:PECR} and \ref{app:WIMpeak}.
+We furthermore complement the analysis presented in the main body of the text in Appendices \ref{app:PECR}, \ref{app:long} and \ref{app:WIMpeak}.